devwag/m4/README.md

 * TODO - complete and automate scale test
 * TODO - automate cover.html
   * there's a bug but can be worked around with sed
-  * need to move to src/app to make work
-  * need to modify GOPATH to make work